fossabot/somevalues/README.md

-# political-hexadecaract
+# The Political Hexadecaract
-A political quiz around 16 different spectrums
+The Political Hexadecaract is a political quiz that gives different scores on 16 different spectrums based on agreements and disagreements with different statements.